LLNL/spheral/docs/developer/dev/diagnostic_tools.rst

 .. note::
    The above configuration produces timing results similar to the previous :kbd:`Spheral::Timer` method.
 This results in a file named ``time.txt`` with cumulative times for the nested regions as well as a count of how many times each region ran.

+Similarly, a non-default Caliper configuration can be read in from a JSON file using ``--caliperConfigJSON`` and providing the file name.
-Additionally, Caliper timers can be turned off using ``--caliperConfig none``.
+Lastly, Caliper timers can be turned off using ``--caliperConfig none``.

 There are many different Caliper configurations to view various information.
-Here are some extra links for those who want to read or experiment with other features in Caliper that can be incorperated into Spheral:
+Here are some extra links for those who want to read or experiment with other features in Caliper that can be incorporated into Spheral:

   * `Configuration basics <https://software.llnl.gov/Caliper/CaliperBasics.html#more-on-configurations>`_
   * `Builtin Configuration <https://software.llnl.gov/Caliper/BuiltinConfigurations.html>`_